 JoMUN aims to develop in students:

-- interpersonal skills and collaborative work
+- Interpersonal and collaborative skills

-- public speaking skills
+- Public speaking skills

-- global mindedness
+- Global mindedness

-Who can be involved?
+Who can get involved?